electron/apps/readme.md

 npm install && npm run wizard
 ```

-### Manual 💪
+### Using a Manual Approach 💪

 Another easy way to add a new app is to copy an existing app and edit its metadata.

 To do so, create a new directory in the `apps` directory and include a `.yml`
-file and a `.png` or `.svg` icon file.
+file and `.png` or `.svg` icon file.
 The directory can only contain numbers,
-lowercase letters, and dashes.
+lowercase letters, and dashes, and the yml and icon files should be named to

-It should look like this:
+match the parent directory:

 ```
 apps